-AHAT 5098 Practicum in Athletic Training A structured remediation of clinical observation, hands-on clinical experience and skills, and/or on-field athletic training experience.
+AHAT 5098 Practicum in Athletic Training (v.
+1-6) A structured remediation of clinical observation, hands-on clinical experience and skills, and/or on-field athletic training experience.
 Each practicum is designed to meet the individual needs of the student.

-AHAT 5099 Independent Study in Athletic Training Designed to meet the professional student's particular needs.
+AHAT 5099 Independent Study in Athletic Training (v.
+1-6) Designed to meet the professional student's particular needs.
 May include a structured review of previously presented classroom and/or laboratory experiences, literature review and discussion.
 Additionally, anatomy teaching assistants may enroll in a structured independent study.